christopherhouse/CC-APIM-POC/README.md

 ```

 ### Deploy-Apim.ps1

-This PowerShell script is used to deploy an Azure API Management (APIM) instance to an Azure resource group using a Bicep template.

 #### Description

-The `Deploy-Apim.ps1` script deploys an Azure API Management (APIM) instance to a specified Azure resource group.
-The APIM instance is defined using a Bicep template, which is a declarative language for describing and deploying Azure resources.
+The [Deploy-Apim.ps1](.infrastructure/bicep/scripts/Deploy-Apim.ps1) script deploys an Azure API Management (APIM) instance and associated resources to a specified Azure resource group.
+The resources are defined using the Bicep template [main.apim.bicep](.infrastructure/bicep/main.apim.bicep).

-The APIM instance created by this script provides a unified API gateway that makes it easy to publish, manage, secure, and analyze APIs in Azure.

 #### Parameters